Nesvilab/MSFragger/README.md

 2. Through [ProteomeDiscoverer](https://www.nesvilab.org/PD-Nodes/)
 3. As a standalone Java executable (JAR) file

 MSFragger writes output in either tabular or pepXML formats, making it fully compatible with downstream data analysis pipelines such as Trans-Proteomic Pipeline and [Philosopher](https://nesvilab.github.io/philosopher/).
+See the [complete documentation](https://github.com/Nesvilab/MSFragger/wiki), including a list of [Frequently Asked Questions](https://github.com/Nesvilab/MSFragger/wiki/Frequently-Asked-Questions).
+Example parameter files can be found [here](https://github.com/Nesvilab/MSFragger/tree/master/parameter_files).

 ## Supported instruments and file formats
 **mzML/mzXML**: Data from any instrument in mzML/mzXML format can be used.